botirk38/tensor_store/research/03_tensorstore_format_spec.md

 ### Sub-byte Datatypes

-Safetensors issue:
-> "Sub 1 bytes dtypes: Dtypes can now have lower than 1 byte size, this makes alignment&addressing tricky.
+**Source: Safetensors documentation (DeepWiki analysis)** Safetensors documented limitation: "Sub 1 bytes dtypes: Dtypes can now have lower than 1 byte size, this makes alignment&addressing tricky.
 For now, the library will simply error out whenever an operation triggers a non aligned read."

 #### TensorStore Approach
 1. **Minimum 8-bit alignment** for all tensor elements